jaku2019/ETH32/README.md

 Instead of soldering the buck converter elements to the PCB, you can insert a ready module LM2596 (it is necessary to set its output voltage to 5V)

 ESP is connected with IO by MCP23017.
 One of this modules was placed on a card that is a bit loose.
 You shouldn't play with it when ETH32 is on, as it could make the relays stop working.
 Repositioning it to 90 degrees should solve the problem.

+The PCB is designed to fit perfectly to the Kradex ZD1012 enclosure fr DIN rail.
 ## The code
 In the software example relays no. 101-116 have assigned inputs with relative numbers.